FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 1. If the hardware has enough computing power (at lease 64MB RAM and 600MHz CPU), the developer can write the device apps in JavaScript language.
-Or, the developer should write the device apps in C++ language.
+Or, the developer falls back to write the device apps in C++ language.

-2. For the device apps wrotten in JavaScript language, HybridOS provides an agent like a Web browser.
+2. For the device apps wrotten in JavaScript language, the developer uses HVML (HybridOS View Markup Language, which defines a set of extended HTML5 tags) to describe the GUI.
+HybridOS provides an agent like a Web browser.
    The agent contains the V8 JS engine and a HVML (a customized markup language) renderer.
-We name the agent 'Hybrid Engine' (HE for short).
+We name the agent as 'Hybrid Engine' (HE for short).

-3. The developer can always describe the UIs of a device app in the extened HTML5 tags combined with the CSS, and
+3. The developer can always describe the UIs of a device app in HVML combined with CSS, and
-    - the tags can be interpreted to one or more C++ source files, and every UI can be mapped to a C++ class, the DOM elements in a tag can be mapped to the member variables of the C++ class.
+    - the tags can be interpreted to one or more C++ source files, and every UI can be mapped to a C++ class, the DOM elements in a UI can be mapped to the member variables of the C++ class.
 So the developer can easily populate the UIs by using C++ language.
     - the tags can be embedded in a standard HTML5 webpage, and the developer can